 You do not want to be caught with no lights and live cargo.
 Just get a dynamo hub set up and then if you have Christmas lights, wheel lights, or a helmet light you’re laughing.
 And, if you’re a forgetful busy parent, like me, it’s one less thing to remember.
 Period.
 And, they’re not like annoying battery operated lights that die in the cold (a problem if you store your bike in an unheated place and use it year round).

 Your box will need at least a bit of padding.
-We’ve used spare bits of foam (and have a piece I keep meaning to cover with fabric), but recently I cut two of those colourful foam floor tiles to size for our bench and its backrest, and also the floor its “backrest”.
+We’ve used spare bits of foam (and have a piece I keep meaning to cover with fabric), but recently I cut to size two of those colourful foam floor tiles for our bench and its backrest, and also the floor and its “backrest”.
 They seem to work great but maybe a double layer would be even better.